 The individual who initially configures the first-party cookie implementation also defines the domain and subdomain used.
 For example:

-Typically CNAME records are already set up, and point to a subdomain of 2o7.net or omtrdc.net.
-2o7.net is an alternate data collection domain, primarily used in previous versions of Adobe Analytics.
+Typically CNAME records are already set up, and point to a subdomain of sc.omtrdc.net.
+2o7.net is also a valid domain, primarily used in previous versions of Adobe Analytics.

 Adobe strongly advises against using s.trackingServerSecure with third-party cookies.
 First-party cookies allow you to forward data to Adobe's data collection servers using your domain paired with a valid SSL certificate.